MicrosoftDocs/ATADocs/ATPDocs/deploy-defender-identity.md

 ---
 title: Deploy Defender for Identity with Microsoft 365 Defender
-description: Quickstart for deploying Microsoft Defender for Identity using Microsoft 365 Defender ms.date: 01/23/2022 ms.topic: quickstart
+description: Learn how to deploy Microsoft Defender for Identity using Microsoft 365 Defender ms.date: 01/23/2022 ms.topic: how-to
 ---

 # Deploy Microsoft Defender for Identity with Microsoft 365 Defender

-In this quickstart, you'll learn how to deploy Microsoft Defender for Identity using Microsoft 365 Defender.
+Learn how to deploy Microsoft Defender for Identity using Microsoft 365 Defender.

 > [!IMPORTANT]
 > Currently, [!INCLUDE [Product short](includes/product-short.md)] data centers are deployed in Europe, UK, North America/Central America/Caribbean and Asia.
 Your instance is created automatically in the data center that is geographically closest to your Azure Active Directory (Azure AD).
 Once created, [!INCLUDE [Product short](includes/product-short.md)] instances aren't movable.